 - Representing TWS to stakeholders, and acting as an ambassador for the organization.

 - Ensuring TWS commitment to a diverse and capable board and staff that reflects the mission and values of TWS.

 TWS Board Members will consider The Wildcat Sanctuary a philanthropic priority and make annual gifts that reflect that priority.
 In order to ensure that TWS can credibly solicit contributions from foundations, organizations, and individuals, it is expected that 100% of the Board Members make an annual contribution that is commensurate with their capacity.
 There is currently no minimum donation requirement.

 TWS Board Members serve a three-year term that is eligible for re-appointment.
-Board meetings are held monthly.
+Board meetings are held every other month by zoom.
 Consistent attendance by Board Members is expected.

 This is an extraordinary opportunity for an individual who is passionate about respect for wild animals and the TWS mission.
 Selected Board Members will have achieved leadership stature in business, government, philanthropy, and/or the nonprofit sector.
 These accomplishments will allow the Board Member to attract other well-qualified, high-performing Board Members.